linKhehe/ZaneAPI-docs/docs/api.rst

     This returns an inverted version of the input image.
-    If the image is larger than 512px in width or height, the image will be sampled down to that 512px in the offending direction while preserving aspect ratio.
+    If the image is larger than 512px in width or height, the image will be sampled down to 512px in the offending direction while preserving aspect ratio.

     **Example Request**: